MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/bootstrap-version-5.md

 Now sites you create in this environment use Bootstrap version 5.

+### Opt out of Bootstrap version 5

+You can opt out of Bootstrap version 5 site creation by disabling the **Enable Bootstrap version 5 for new sites (preview)** toggle.

 ## Create a site with Bootstrap version 5

 Once Bootstrap version 5 is enabled for an environment, you can [create a site](create-manage.md) in Power Pages design studio.
 Begin by selecting the [Microsoft Dataverse environment](/power-platform/admin/environments-overview) you enabled for Bootstrap 5.
 When you create your site with Bootstrap version 5, you must choose a [supported template](#supported-templates-for-bootstrap-version-5).